 Additional information about U.S. mailing regulations can be found in Postal Addressing Standards, available from Mailing Services at the University Park campus, 814-865-4051.

 Automation is changing requirements for U.S. mail.
 To be read by machines, envelope information should be typed in all caps, with no punctuation except for the hyphen in the zip-plus-four code, leaving two spaces between the city and state abbreviation and the state abbreviation and the zip.
-For times when all caps seem to put a strain on the eyes, try using all caps in a smaller type size.
+For times when all caps seem to put a strain on the eyes, try using all caps in smaller type size.

 For University Park campus addresses, keep the full University name in the address as the line above the room number and building name: